Stuart Bailey

 Ernest Charles Large (1902–76) was (in chronological order) an English industrial chemist, writer, and plant scientist, best known for his book The advance of the fungi (1940): a magisterial history of plant diseases.
 His novels Sugar in the air and Asleep in the afternoon come from the period of the mid- to late 1930s when he had left his work in industry and was writing full-time.
 In 1940 he went back into salaried employment as a research scientist.
 A third novel, Dawn in Andromeda, was published in 1956.

 Karel Martens is a Dutch designer and teacher.
 After training at the school of art in Arnhem, he has worked as a freelance graphic designer, specializing in typography.
 Alongside this, he has always made free (non-commissioned) graphic and three-dimensional work.
 His design work ranges widely, from postage stamps, to books, to signs on buildings.
-All this work is documented and celebrated in the books Karel Martens: drukwerk / printed matter and Karel Martens: counterprint.
+All this work is documented and celebrated in the books Drukwerk / printed matter and Karel Martens: counterprint.
+More recently his work has been represented in the books Full color and Reprint, which was published following the award of the Gerrit Noordzij Prize to him in 2012.
 Martens has taught graphic design since 1977.
 His first appointment was at the school of art at Arnhem (until 1994).
 He was then attached to the Jan van Eyck Academie in Maastricht (1994–9).
 From 1997 he has been a visiting lecturer in the graphic design department at the School of Art, Yale University.
-In that year, together with Wigger Bierma, he started a pioneering school of postgraduate education within the ArtEZ, Arnhem – the Werkplaats Typografie – where he still teaches.
+In that year, together with Wigger Bierma, he started a pioneering school of postgraduate education within the ArtEZ, Arnhem – the Werkplaats Typografie.
+He left the Werkplaats in 2014.
+Now, in addition to his position at Yale, he teaches at the Design Academy Eindhoven.

 James Mosley was Librarian of the St Bride Printing Library (London) from 1958 to 2000.
 He teaches in the Department of Typography at the University of Reading, and at courses in Lyons, Charlottesville, and elsewhere.
 He was a founding member of the Printing Historical Society and the first editor of its Journal.
 The author of many essays, reviews, and monographs on printing and typographic history, he has published some notable articles in Typography papers.
 He also writes online at Typefoundry.

-Gerrit Noordzij is one of the eminent Dutch graphic designers and (in all senses) writers.
-He has also been a path-breaking teacher at the Royal Academy of Art in The Hague, where from 1970 to 1990 he directed the course in letter design.
+Gerrit Noordzij (1931–2022) was one of the eminent Dutch graphic designers and (in all senses) writers.
+He was also a path-breaking teacher at the Royal Academy of Art in The Hague, where from 1970 to 1990 he directed the course in letter design.
 Among the students from his classes are some of the most distinguished Dutch type and graphic designers.
 As a writer of essays and books, his works include the bulletin Letterletter (reissued in book form in 2000), De handen van de zeven zusters (2000), and The stroke.
 For more, see this incomplete bibliography.

 Norman Potter (1923–95) was an English cabinetmaker, designer, poet, and teacher.
 In the Second World War, and immediately afterwards, he acquired the skills of cabinetmaking; his life-long anarchist beliefs were also developed then.
 Through the 1950s he ran a workshop in Wiltshire, and began to work also as an ‘interior designer’ (a term he refused).
 In the 1960s he became a teacher, first at the Royal College of Art in London, then at the Construction School of the West of England College of Art, Bristol.
 After the first publication of What is a designer, he gave his energies increasingly to writing.
 His book Models & Constructs (1990) documented and reflected on his life & work.